cbouilla/minpack-1.1/README.md

 Basic approach
 --------------
-The main problem is that checking that the test programs produce the exact same output as the original fortran code is not a viable solution.
+The main problem is that checking that the test programs produce the exact same output as the original fortran code is only a partial solution.
+It allows to check whether some code produces the exact same result as the original.
+This was used to check that manually editing the C code did not introduce bugs.

+This detects bizare situations.
 For instance, automatically translating the fortran code to C (using f2c) and compiling it yields the exact same results on x86 CPUs, but different results on Power8 CPUs (this happens both with gcc and clang).

 Also, compiling the C code using the "-O1" and "-O3" flags yields the same results on x86 CPUs, but different results on Power8 CPUs (this happens only